JonasMendez/SORTER/README.md

 Before running any more scripts, prepare the working directory (i.e. "cleanfastq" folder generated in Stage1A.py) with required files and folders.

-1. MAKE THE FOLLOWING FOLDERS:
+1. CREATE THE FOLLOWING FOLDERS:

 	workingdirectory/cleanfastq/diploids (this folder outputs Stage1B.py alignments)